Margaret Lamwaka Odwar

-Margaret Lamwaka Odwar (née Margaret Lamwaka), also Margaret Odwar, (born 23 December 1969), is a Ugandan politician who serves as the incumbent Member of Parliament representing the Kitgum District Women's Constituency in the 10th Ugandan Parliament (2016 to 2021).
+Margaret Lamwaka Odwar (née Margaret Lamwaka), also Margaret Odwar, (born 23 December 1969), is a Ugandan politician who served as Member of Parliament representing the Kitgum District Women's Constituency in the 10th Ugandan Parliament (2016 to 2021).
+She is the incumbent Member of parliament representing chua East county, Kitgum district in the 11th Parliament of Uganda (2021 - 2026).

-Background and education
+Early life and education

-She was born in Kitgum District, in the Acholi sub-region, in the Northern Region of Uganda, on 23 December 1969.
+Margaret Odwar was born in Kitgum District, in the Acholi sub-region, in the Northern Region of Uganda, on 23 December 1969.
 She obtained her Primary Leaving Certificate from Koch Goma Central Primary School.
 In 1986, she obtained her O-Level certificate from Wanyange Girls' Secondary School, in Jinja District.

 She went on to obtain a Grade III Teachers Certificate, from Alero Primary Teachers College and a Diploma in Primary Education, from National Teachers College, Unyama.

 In 2006, she was awarded a Bachelor of Education degree, followed three years later by a Master of Education Planning and Administration degree, both from Uganda Christian University, in Mukono.